Sumiksh/Power_BI_US-Population-Analysis/README.md

-US Population Power BI Dashboard Report
-US Population Power BI Dashboard Report
-Population Data by Region:
-The report offers a high-level view of the population distribution across the U.S. divided into four regions: South, West, Midwest, Northeast
-The population is visualized on a bar chart for a quick comparison between these regions.

-Population Over Time (Year-wise):
-The report also includes a time-series analysis showing the population changes from 1970 to 2022.
-The graph provides a clear view of population growth over the years, allowing users to identify trends, such as significant population increases or decreases across specific periods.

-Geography Layers on Azure Maps:
-The integration with Azure Maps allows for interactive geographic mapping.
-Users can hover over and click on different states or regions to get more granular population information.
-This map uses OSM (OpenStreetMap) data and TomTom layers to display the geographical regions.

-Filters:
-Year Filter: The report allows users to filter population data for specific years, including all years between 1970 and 2022.
-Geography Filters: Users can filter the data based on region, state, or metro area.
-These filters help drill down into specific population data at different levels of geographic granularity.
-Reset Filters: There is a feature for clearing all filters, ensuring users can start over with fresh parameters.

-Clear Slicer Options:
-Users can click on the "Clear all slicers" option to reset the filters to their default state, allowing for a fresh view of the data without any pre-applied filters.

-Interactive Charts and Visualizations:
-The report utilizes grayscale light tones for better visualization and clarity.
-The population is represented on a visual scale to easily compare the size of each region and state.

-Drill-Down Capabilities:
-Clicking on a region (South, West, etc.) will show the population data for each state in that region.
-Further drilling down will reveal detailed population information at the county or metro area level, allowing for more localized insights.
-Population Data by Region: The report offers a high-level view of the population distribution across the U.S. divided into four regions: South, West, Midwest, Northeast The population is visualized on a bar chart for a quick comparison between these regions.
-Population Over Time (Year-wise): The report also includes a time-series analysis showing the population changes from 1970 to 2022.
-The graph provides a clear view of population growth over the years, allowing users to identify trends, such as significant population increases or decreases across specific periods.
-Geography Layers on Azure Maps: The integration with Azure Maps allows for interactive geographic mapping.
-Users can hover over and click on different states or regions to get more granular population information.
-This map uses OSM (OpenStreetMap) data and TomTom layers to display the geographical regions.
-Filters: Year Filter: The report allows users to filter population data for specific years, including all years between 1970 and 2022.
-Geography Filters: Users can filter the data based on region, state, or metro area.
-These filters help drill down into specific population data at different levels of geographic granularity.
-Reset Filters: There is a feature for clearing all filters, ensuring users can start over with fresh parameters.
-Clear Slicer Options: Users can click on the "Clear all slicers" option to reset the filters to their default state, allowing for a fresh view of the data without any pre-applied filters.
-Interactive Charts and Visualizations: The report utilizes grayscale light tones for better visualization and clarity.
-The population is represented on a visual scale to easily compare the size of each region and state.
-Drill-Down Capabilities: Clicking on a region (South, West, etc.) will show the population data for each state in that region.
-Further drilling down will reveal detailed population information at the county or metro area level, allowing for more localized insights.
-Skills: Data and Business Analyst
-Skills: Data and Business Analyst

-US Population (2).
+📊 US Population Power BI Dashboard Report

+A comprehensive, interactive analysis of U.S. population trends and regional distribution.

+📌 Overview

+The US Population Power BI Dashboard provides an interactive and visually clear view of the population distribution across the United States.
+It offers regional, state, and metro-level insights over time, leveraging powerful visualization tools and Azure Maps integration to support analysis and decision-making.

+🗺️ Key Features
+1. Population Data by Region

+Displays population distribution across the four main U.S. regions:
+South, West, Midwest, Northeast

+A bar chart provides a quick comparison of population sizes between these regions.

+2. Population Over Time (1970–2022)

+A year-wise time-series visualization illustrates population growth trends.

+Helps identify significant increases or decreases over specific periods.

+Useful for trend analysis, forecasting, and demographic research.

+3. Azure Maps Integration

+Interactive Azure Maps visualization using OSM and TomTom layers.

+Users can hover over or click on states or regions for more detailed population data.

+Offers multi-level geographic insights.

+🎛️ Filters & Interactivity
+Year Filter

+Select any year between 1970 and 2022 to view population data for that specific period.

+Geographic Filters

+Filter by:

+Region

+State

+Metro Area

+Enables detailed drill-down to more granular population information.

+Reset Filters

+Clear all filters option allows users to easily return to the default unfiltered view.

+Clear Slicers

+Single-click option to reset all slicers for a fresh start.

+📈 Interactive Charts & Visual Design

+Dashboard uses grayscale light tones for a clean, modern look.

+Population values are displayed on visual scales for quick comparison across regions and states.

+All charts are interactive, intuitive, and optimized for clarity.

+🔍 Drill-Down Capabilities

+Click on a region (e.g., South, West) to reveal each state's population data.

+Further drill-down leads to county or metro-level details.

+Supports multi-layered demographic exploration.

+🧠 Skills Demonstrated

+Data Analysis & Visualization

+Business Intelligence Reporting

+Power BI Dashboard Design

+Geospatial Analytics (Azure Maps)

+Interactive Filtering & Drill-Down Modeling